aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

    - Input: Large text block (500+ words) on climate change
    - Output: Condensed suggestions or length warning within 10 seconds
    - Test Case Derivation: Based on FR-1's requirement for handling varied input lengths
-   - How test will be performed: Paste large text block and verify system provides appropriate response.
+   - How test will be performed: Paste a 500+ word passage and verify that the system responds within 10 seconds with a clear length-related warning message prompting the user to shorten the input.

 #### Text Generation Features

 These tests verify requirements FR-4 through FR-7, focusing on the system's text generation and style adaptation capabilities.